tairaeli/ICER_user_data_analytics/README.md

 ## Individual File Explanation

 ICER_User_Dat:
+  - [data_exploration](ICER_User_Dat/data_exploration) directory includes the notebooks, python, and sh files used used to explore, test and load the full slurm data file through different packages and methods.

 ICER_package:
-  - DataAnalyzer.py is a class that houses all of our analysis functions.
+  - [DataAnalyzer.py](ICER_package/DataAnalyzer.py) is the file that includes the class that houses all of our analysis functions.

 ICER_package_demo.ipynb:

-  - A demo of our analysis package in action, aggregating the data and identifying users with many files.
+  - [ICER_package_demo](ICER_package_demo.ipynb) : a demo of our analysis package in action, aggregating the data and identifying users with many files.

 Reproducability: